10 Meaty Facts About McDonald's McRib Sandwich

 7. ITS SHAPE IS VERY INTENTIONAL.

-The McRib is sort of famous for not containing ribs (bone or meat, really), so why does it look like a slab of ribs?
+The McRib is sort of famous for not containing ribs, so why does it look like a slab of ribs?
 Because, that’s why.
 “Some thought, why not just make it round?” recalls Arend.
 “It would’ve been easier.
 But I wanted it to look like a slab of ribs.”
 So there you have it.

 8. IN 2011, MCDONALD'S HOSTED THE QUEST FOR THE GOLDEN MCRIB.